 Step 2 – Setting up a scene: Delete the default cat sprite by clicking on the dustbin icon next to the sprite.

-Step 3 – Click on ‘Choose a Backdrop’ on the bottom right corner.
+Step 3 – Click on ‘Choose a Backdrop’ in the bottom right corner.

-Step 4 – Search for ‘Farm’ background in the search bar and select the background.
+Step 4 – Search for the ‘Farm’ background in the search bar and select the background.

 Step 5 – Now let’s choose a sprite by clicking on ‘choose a sprite.’

-Step 6 – Search for ‘Rooster’ sprite in the search bar and select the sprite.
+Step 6 – Search for the ‘Rooster’ sprite in the search bar and select the sprite.